bigfix/developer.bigfix.com/site/reference/types/bes-deployment-option.md

 # value of &lt;bes deployment option&gt; : string

-Returns the &amp;lt;string&amp;gt; value reported by this computer for the specified BES deployment option(s).
+Returns the &lt;string&lt; value reported by this computer for the specified BES deployment option(s).